 Psychological and organizational pressures can cause even people with good intentions to lie or otherwise act unethically.
-Good character isn't always sufficient.
-As Albus Dumbledore told Harry Potter, "It takes a great deal of bravery to stand up to our enemies, but just as much to stand up to our friends."
+Good character, unfortunately, is not always sufficient.
+As Albus Dumbledore told Harry Potter, "It takes a great deal of bravery to stand up to our enemies, but just as much to stand up to our friends.""